librenms/librenms/doc/Extensions/Oxidized.md

 ```

 Oxidized supports various ways to utilise credentials to login to devices, you can specify global username/password within Oxidized, Group level username/password or per device.
-We currently support senting groups back to Oxidized so that you can then define group credentials within Oxidized.
-To enable this support please switch on 'Enable the return of groups to Oxidize':
+We currently support sending groups back to Oxidized so that you can then define group credentials within Oxidized.
+To enable this support please switch on 'Enable the return of groups to Oxidized':

 ```php
 $config['oxidized']['group_support'] = true;